|Shin'ichi Konomi||Last modified date：2021.06.13|

 Research InterestsMembership in Academic Society

-- Research and development of next-generation learning environments that leverage big data
+- Research and development of learning-support environments

 - Proposes novel urban sensing method